openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

-(1) The Wallet uses the Credential Issuer's metadata (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth authorization server the Credential Issuer relies on.
-Note in this example, the Credential Issuer also provides the OAuth Authorization Server.
+(1) The Wallet uses the Credential Issuer's metadata (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth 2.0 Authorization Server the Credential Issuer relies on.
+Note in this example, the Credential Issuer also provides the OAuth 2.0 Authorization Server.
 This specification enables deployments where the Credential Issuer API and the Authorization Server are different services, perhaps even provided by different entities.

 (2) The Wallet sends an Authorization Request to the Authorization Endpoint.
 The Authorization Endpoint processes the Authorization Request, which typically includes user authentication and gathering of user consent.